How to use credit cards with 0% promotional offers to save on interest costs.

-Stoozing is a way of using credit card introductory offers to try and make money.
-By taking advantage of balance transfer and purchase rate deals, savvy consumers can pocket interest earnings when they shift interest-free credit card finances to a high interest savings account.
-Here, we look at credit card stoozing and whether the “free money” is worth the effort.
+Stoozing refers to using a credit card with an introductory 0% offer to save on card costs.
+By taking advantage of an interest-free balance transfer or purchase rate deal, savvy cardholders can pocket interest earnings when they shift interest-free credit card finances to a high interest savings account.
+Here we look at the process of credit card stoozing and whether it's worth it.

 How does stoozing work?